marigold-dev/training-dapp-3/README.md

 Success (1850n)
 ```

-Second one should fail and be catched
+Second one should fail and be catched by the negation ` ! _testPoke`
 ```logs
 "*** Run test to fail ***"
 "contract deployed with values : "